gateio/gateapi-php/docs/Api/SpotApi.md

 Get a single order

-Spot and margin orders are queried by default.
+Spot, portfolio and margin orders are queried by default.
 If cross margin orders are needed or portfolio margin account are used, account must be set to cross_margin.

 ### Example